Having a clear definition of your Ideal Customer is one of the most important things you can do for your business.

 - Success Potential is such an important part of developing your Ideal Customer Profile, I’ve dedicated an entire post to understanding it.

-- The opposite of Success Potential is customer that is a Bad Fit
+- The opposite of Success Potential is a customer that is a Bad Fit

 - Remember, it is just Success Potential… not Success Guaranteed.
 You still have to operationalize around the customer’s Desired Outcome to ensure they unlock their full potential.